 They can be pre-set templates, or they can be customized dashboards that are created based on user requests.

-So reports can also come from other systems, like ERP or CRM software systems.
+Reports can also come from other systems, like ERP or CRM software systems.

-And it’s important to keep reporting dashboards updated with accurate metrics.
+It’s important to keep reporting dashboards updated with accurate metrics.

 So employees have the most current information available when it comes time to make decisions.

 Strategic Business Intelligence Dashboards provide information about long-term goals and objectives.

 And it includes data on market trends, customer demographics, and other strategic factors.

 By taking a broad view, strategic dashboards provide insights for a whole business.

 These reports focus on Key Performance Indicators such as return on investment, profit margins and market share.

 They also provide insight into customer satisfaction levels.